The original do-it-yourself travel guide to Europe SM

 Work Permit

 The second obstacle for Americans is that the European Union (EU) is basically a closed society to citizens from countries which are not members.
-The EU consists of 27 countries, more than half of Europe, and is growing as we breath.
+The EU consists of over two dozen countries, more than half of Europe, and is growing as we breath.
+Check EU Country List for an overview of the EU.

 Getting a work permit is all but impossible except for those with special professions and skills, even in good times.
 My two work experiences were for American/European companies which did the work permit paperwork.
 I had to fill out some forms and the company certified I was needed and that nobody in the European homeland could be found to do the job.
 For the German transfer, the company stated that I was on a technical exchange program.
 Ten Germans were transferred to the USA for the seven Americans sent to Germany.
 I guess that is a fair exchange.